 Day in, day out, huge quantities of material are transported at Westfälische Drahtindustrie (WDI) in Hamm, Germany.
-Until now, the wire manufacturer has been relying on powerful internal combustion trucks.
-With the E30 test truck from Linde, the company now has its very first electric forklift truck in operation – and it is thoroughly impressed.
+Until now, the wire manufacturer has been relying on conventional trucks with powerful internal combustion engines.
+With the E30 from Linde, the company is using its very first electric forklift truck to be equipped with a revolutionary steering system – completely bypassing the need for a traditional steering wheel.
+And it has been met with a great deal of enthusiasm.

 The day-to-day work at Westfälische Drahtindustrie puts even the toughest forklift trucks through their paces.
 Each day, 40 to 50 lorries arrive at the main plant in Hamm, North Rhine-Westphalia, loaded with up to three metric tons of heavy wire reels.
 They all have to be quickly unloaded and transported across the expansive premises for further processing: to the warehouse, the in-house pickling line, or one of the many wire drawing machines in the production halls.